BookingBug/dev.bookingbug.com/readme.md

 Then run `heroku login` and enter your heroku account details.

 Now its time to create the app. run `heroku create myApp` or whatever you want in place of 'myApp'.
 Now before you push, you must run a build-pack command to tell heroku to run a node instance.
-Heroku can do this automatically but its a good idea to set it as well just in case.ssssss
+Heroku can do this automatically but its a good idea to set it as well just in case.

 So you'll need to run `heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs`